PayPal vs. Stripe: Which Payment Processor is Right for You?

 - Refunds cost the standard transaction rate.

-Both platforms have significant advantages over using a payment processor through your bank: They both support subscription payments and digital goods, and they both have tools to accept payments and manage your account over mobile devices.
+Both platforms have significant advantages over using a payment processor through your bank.
+They offer support for subscription payments and digital goods, and they both have tools to accept payments and manage your account on mobile devices.

-- Developer tools to create custom integrations, though they aren’t quite user-friendly.
+- Developer tools to create custom integrations, although they aren’t quite user-friendly

 - Buy buttons in mobile apps